 The current volume “D” has 2.53TB of disk space and 1TB of free size remaining.

 In my demo, I will add 1TB to the HDD Tier, as a side note, the same will apply if you are resizing the SSD tier as well.

-Now before we start increasing the pool capacity and resizing the virtual disk, you have to pay a close attention on how many physical disks you can add to your existing storage space?
+Now before we start increasing the pool capacity and resizing the virtual disk, you have to pay close attention to how many physical disks you can add to your existing storage space?

-The answer to that question, it depends on what options were chosen when the virtual disk was initially created.
+The answer to that question depends on what options were chosen when the virtual disk was initially created.

 Let’s consider the following example:

-You have a storage pool which has a 2-column, two-way mirror space.
-The two-column, two-way mirror space suggests you expand the pool capacity in sets of four disks for mirror spaces, in other words you have to multiple the number of columns by the number of copies, and since we have 2 columns, we need at least four physical disks.
+You have a storage pool that has a 2-column, two-way mirror space.
+The two-column, two-way mirror space suggests you expand the pool capacity in sets of four disks for mirror spaces, in other words, you have to multiple the number of columns by the number of copies, and since we have 2 columns, we need at least four physical disks.

 Another thing to remember is, that after adding disks to the pool, there is no rebalancing mechanism.
-So the existing disks will be filled up first, before data is written to the added disks.
-That’s why the amount of columns must be chosen carefully at the time you created a virtual disk, because you can’t change the number of columns once the virtual disk is created.
+So the existing disks will be filled up first before data is written to the added disks.
+That’s why the number of columns must be chosen carefully at the time you created a virtual disk because you can’t change the number of columns once the virtual disk is created.

 With Get-VirtualDisk you can find many things about a virtual disk that you’ve created within a storage pool.

 Since I am running a two-way mirror space with one column, I will add a 2 X 1TB HDD into my JBOD.